 These drugs may have some serious side effects, such as:

 - Problems with blood clotting

 - Allergic reactions

-Your doctor will monitor your child's drug therapy through physical exams, measurement of copper in urine collection, blood tests that show the amount of copper in the blood, measurement of liver function and blood cell counts.
+Your doctor will check your child's drug therapy through physical exams, measurement of copper in the urine and blood, measurement of liver function, and blood cell counts.

 To manage Wilson’s disease, the focus of treatment is to reduce the amount of copper absorbed by the body.
 Taking extra zinc may help block the body's absorption of copper.
 Patients also take vitamin B6 and follow a low-copper diet.
 This means avoiding mushrooms, nuts, chocolate, dried fruit, liver and shellfish.

 Sometimes this drug therapy does not get rid of the high amounts of copper in the body.
 Liver transplant surgery may be needed for those with very advanced disease.
 If a liver transplant is needed, the care team will treat symptoms and work to prevent complications while waiting for a donated liver.